top of page

 Custody and Access

-Custody is not power.
+Child custody is not power.
 It is the responsibility to make decisions for children.
 This duty may be vested on one parent or shared by both parents.

 Access provides children with the opportunity to receive the love, care and guidance of their parents.
 The appropriate schedule is one modelled around your child’s needs, while maximizing contact with both parents.